Last updated: November 20, 2025

 Every senior owner should designate a confidant to remove or donate the doll if hospitalization or death occurs.
 Some families list the doll in estate documents, clarifying that it is a therapeutic device much like a mobility aid.

 Addressing loneliness is as urgent as treating hypertension, and realistic companion dolls for seniors provide a tactile, always-on companion that pharmaceuticals cannot replicate.
-Prioritize platinum silicone companions, minimize weight with lightweight mini dolls or torso builds, avoid embedded electronics, and plan for ownership logistics so the technology delivers comfort without collateral stress.
+Prioritize platinum silicone companions for safety, minimize weight with lightweight mini dolls or torso builds, avoid embedded electronics, and plan for ownership logistics so the technology delivers comfort without collateral stress.
 Presence is medicine—and no elder should face the silence alone.

 Medical Disclaimer: The content in this guide is for informational purposes only and relies on anecdotal evidence and preliminary studies.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment regarding dementia or mental health.